dbowling/dotfiles/README.md

 - Spaceship prompt for terminal theme
 - Most integrations work with Kitty terminal, so I leave Terminal and iTerm2 mostly untouched as a fallback

-I'm a senior developer at [Deque](https://www.deque.com), working with Axe Core integrations.
-As such, this will mostly be JavaScript/Web Development.

 I've found it useful to also use this repository to automatically install all the software I can figure out how to automate.

 ## Alternatives to Chezmoi